What the AAP's 2023 policy statement on noise actually says

 On the NICU side, the statement reinforces an existing AAP recommendation that ambient NICU noise be kept below 45 dB averaged hourly, with peak levels not exceeding 65 dB.
 It cites NIOSH occupational exposure data as the baseline and applies a conservative scaling for the vulnerable neonate.
 NICU staff, incubator manufacturers, and unit designers are the primary audience for this section.

-3. Avoid maximum volume.
-The Hugh 2014 audiology study (the Hugh 2014 explainer) demonstrated that three of fourteen consumer machines exceeded 85 dB at maximum setting at 30 cm.
-The AAP names this finding explicitly.
+3. Avoid maximum volume and limit duration.
+This reflects the Hugh 2014 audiology study (the Hugh 2014 explainer), which found that three of fourteen consumer machines exceeded 85 dB at maximum setting at 30 cm.
+The statement cites that study and advises limiting how long machines run.
+A sleep timer or fade-out is the common practical implementation: see all-night vs sleep timer.

 What changed from the 1997 statement